Robinho (footballer, born 1997)

-Ricardo Alexandre Ribeiro Vieira (born 31 July 1997), known as Robinho, is a Portuguese professional footballer who plays for F.C.
-Penafiel as an attacking midfielder.
+Ricardo Alexandre Ribeiro Vieira (born 31 July 1997), known as Robinho, is a Portuguese professional footballer who plays as an attacking midfielder for Liga Portugal 2 club Académico de Viseu.

 Club career

-Belenenses SAD
+B-SAD

 Robinho was born in Lisbon.
 He started his senior career in amateur football, first with Sporting Clube Linda-a-Velha then SG Sacavenense.

-In the summer of 2018, Robinho moved to the Primeira Liga after signing with Belenenses SAD.
+In the summer of 2018, Robinho moved to the Primeira Liga after signing with B-SAD.
 In his first season, he played only with the under-23 team.

 Robinho's debut in the Portuguese top division took place on 15 September 2019, when he came on as a late substitute in a 3–1 away win against C.S.
 Marítimo.
-He finished the campaign with 15 appearances and one goal across all competitions, being sent off in the 7–1 league loss at S.C.
+He finished the campaign with 15 appearances and one goal in all competitions, being sent off in the 7–1 league loss at S.C.
 Braga for dissent.

 Penafiel

 On 12 January 2021, Robinho was loaned to Liga Portugal 2 club F.C.
 Penafiel until 30 June.
-In June, he agreed to a permanent two-year contract.
+Shortly before that deadline, he agreed to a permanent two-year contract.

+On 22 October 2023, Robinho scored twice (once from a penalty kick) in a 3–0 home victory over amateurs Santa Maria F.C. in the third round of the Taça de Portugal.

+Later career

+Robinho remained in the second division for the 2025–26 campaign, joining Académico de Viseu F.C. on a two-year deal; shortly before, he had his contract at Israeli club Hapoel Haifa F.C. cancelled due to the country's political situation.